Integralist/integralist.co.uk/content/posts/statistics-basics.md

 These types of graphs are best for identifying _trends_ in your data and are most useful when applied across numerical data (such as time, which again helps with overarching trending patterns).

+> [!NOTE]
-> Note: compare this to bar charts, which are generally better for comparing values or categories.
+> compare this to bar charts, which are generally better for comparing values or categories.

 There are various types of line graphs, one is known as an "accumulative frequency graph" which we can demonstrate using the earlier grouped dataset of hours played online.
 If we were to take the hours data, we could graph a specific subset view of that data.